device42/device42-docs/docs/administration/passwords/burnt-secret-password-storage.md

 ### Storing a Password as a Burnt Secret

 Creating a "burnt" secret/password is very similar to the creation of a 'normal' stored secret.
 Simply head to the _Secrets_ menu and add a new secret/password.
-In v15.07.00+, the _Password Storage_ option can be set to "Burnt" (as opposed to the default of "Normal") which will cause a secret to be stored non-retrievable:
+The _Password Storage_ option can be set to "Burnt" (as opposed to the default of "Normal") which will cause a secret to be stored non-retrievable:

 ![](/assets/images/Secrets-5-add-burnt-700x303.png)